About Backyard GardenShare

 Using the fresh, zero-mile produce we rescue and share from urban backyards, we're able to provide two of the most critical food sources --fruits and vegetables -- necessary to encourage healthy eating habits.
 Produce that is grown and eaten in the same community maintains its maximum health value.
 By offering free garden surplus items to the hungriest families in our community, recipients no longer need to bypass produce when they shop due to other pressing financial needs.

 The program was piloted in four large neighborhoods in Salt Lake County and 7,000 pounds of produce was rescued and shared with needy families.
-In 2017, more than 30,000 pounds of produce was collected and distributed in the central part of the Salt Lake Valley.
+Since its inception, more than 50,000 pounds of produce has been collected and distributed in the central part of the Salt Lake Valley.

 Learn more about Backyard GardenShare